The Security Team

-We offer vehicle decals that are unique to The Springs community.
-The decals help all of us recognize fellow property owners, and they provide another layer of security.
-Decals are only for vehicles normally parked inside the community and are only available to residents and lot owners.
-Each decal is registered to the property owner by license plate (for cars and trucks) or vehicle make and model (for unlicensed items such as ATVs).
+SHR vehicle decals help all of us recognize fellow Property Owners and provide another layer of security.
+Decals are only for vehicles normally parked inside the community and are only available to Property Owners.
+Each decal is registered to the Property Owner by license plate (for cars and trucks) or vehicle make and model (for unlicensed items such as UTVs).
 You can mix decal types, subject to the limits below.
-Note: Guests and visitors are not eligible for decals
+Note: Guests and visitors are not eligible for decals.

 There are 2 types of decals: